rycus86/webhook-proxy/README.md

 - `request`   : the incoming _Flask_ request being handled
 - `timestamp` : the Epoch timestamp as `time.time()`
 - `datetime`  : human-readable timestamp as `time.ctime()`
+- `error(..)` : a function with an optional `message` argument to raise errors when evaluating templates

 The following actions are supported (given their dependencies are met).